quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 -`getopt` related stuff to check command line arguments

 Just after that, appear huge functions of thousands of lines which get for us various information related to verses, suwar, juz, hizb, rub-\`ul-hizb or page numbers.
 Since the Quran has 6236 verses, 114 suwar, 30 juz, 60 hizb, 240 rub-\`ul-hizb and 604 pages, it is only natural that these functions would need thousands of lines.
 It is important to make this known because anyone who looks to the code would get frustrated as he/she scrolls down endless lines.
-To edit the code go to the last line of the scripts and then scroll up to the last metadata-related functions: that's from were the real code of the scripts start.
-If you want to edit the scripts, that's where you want to do it.
+To edit the code go to the last line of the scripts and then scroll up to the last metadata-related functions: that&rsquo;s from were the real code of the scripts start.
+If you want to edit the scripts, that&rsquo;s where you want to do it.

-<a id="org7d79e8f"></a>
+<a id="org2a0b070"></a>

 ## Important Note N°2